rhargreaves/dsa-sandbox/docs/checklist.md

 # Solution Checklist

-If you don't have the luxury of an IDE...
+Sometimes when your head is deep in an algorithm you trip on the basics.
+This is particularly painful if you don't have the luxury of an IDE, compiler or tests helping you verify the result.
 Before saying "I'm done", check:

 ## Silly Mistakes